Age Dependent Hawkes Process: Introduction

 \textbf{The Initial Signal} $R^{i}_t$ is a process assumed to be known at time $t=0.$ It should be thought of as a memory process which the process inherits from past time.

 When $R^{i}\equiv 0$ and $\psi^{i}\lp x,a\rp=f^{i}\lp x\rp$ for a suitable function $f^{i},$ we obtain the usual non-linear Hawkes process which has been studied in detail, e.g., in \cite{bm}.

-In Section \ref{sec:stability}, we discuss stability of the Age Dependent Hawkes process.
+In Section \ref{sec:stability}, we discuss stability of the age dependent Hawkes process.
 The main assumption is a post-jump bound on the intensity, corresponding to a strong self-inhibition for a short time interval after a spike.
 This models the refractory period.
 We do not impose any a priori bounds on the intensities.
 Within this sub-model, we are able to prove stability properties for the $N-$dimensional Hawkes process.
-The results are similar to what has been shown for ordinary nonlinear Hawkes processes in \cite{bm}, but it turns out that the natural self-inhibition by the age processes eliminates the need of controlling the Lipschitz constant of $\psi$.
-We also discuss which starting conditions (that is, which form of an initial process) will ensure coupling to the invariant process.
+The results we obtain are similar to what has been shown for ordinary nonlinear Hawkes processes in \cite{bm} and recently in \cite{costa}.
+This last paper is however entirely devoted to the study of weight functions which are of compact support giving rise to explicit regeneration points when the process comes back to the all zero measure.
+Compared to these studies, it turns out that the natural self-inhibition by the age processes eliminates the need of controlling the Lipschitz constant of $\psi,$ and we do not need any restriction on the support of the weight functions.
+We also discuss which starting conditions (that is, which form of an initial process) will ensure that the Hawkes process jumps in synchrony with the invariant process eventually.
+When this holds, the Hawkes process is said to \textit{couple} with the invariant process.
 These results are collected within our first main theorem, Theorem \ref{Stab}.

 During the proof of the stability properties, other interesting properties of the model are discussed, such as a nice-behaving domination of the intensities (Lemma \ref{Xbound}).